Using Brouwer's fixed point theorem

-\heading{The $d$-intervals. } Let $I_1,I_2,\ldots,I_d$ be disjoint parallel segments of unit length in the plane.
-A set $J\subset \bigcup_{i=1}^d I_i$ is a {\em $d$-interval } if it intersects each $I_i$ in a closed interval.
+Let $I_1,I_2,\dots,I_d$ be disjoint parallel segments in the plane.
+(We may assume without loss of generality that they are horizontal unit length intervals at distinct heights/$y$-coordinates.)
+A set $J\subset \bigcup_{i=1}^d I_i$ is a \emph{$d$-interval } if it intersects each $I_i$ in a closed interval.
 We denote this intersection by $J_i$ and call it the \emph{$i$th component} of~$J$.
-The drawing shows a $3$-interval: \iipefig{d-int} Intersection and piercing for $d$-intervals are taken in the set-theoretical sense, i.e. two $d$-intervals intersect if, for some $i$, their $i$th components intersect, etc.
+The following drawing shows a $3$-interval:

+Intersection and piercing for $d$-intervals are taken in the set-theoretical sense: Two $d$-intervals intersect if, for some $i$, their $i$th components intersect.

-The $1$-intervals, which are just intervals in the usual sense, behave nicely with respect to packing and piercing: for any family $\FF$ of intervals, we have $\nu(\FF)=\tau(\FF)$ (this is well-known and easy to prove).
-The following family $\FF$ of three 2-intervals \iipefig{2int} has $\nu(\FF)=1$ while $\tau(\FF)=2$.
-By taking multiple copies of this family, one obtains families with $\tau=2\nu$ for all values of~$\nu$.
+The $1$-intervals, which are just intervals in the usual sense, behave nicely with respect to packing and piercing, as for any family $\FF$ of intervals, we have $\nu(\FF)=\tau(\FF)$.
+(This is well-known and easy to prove: Exercise \ref{exerc:intervals}!))
+This, however, does not extend to $d$-intervals.
+For example, the family $\FF$ of three $2$-intervals